-It might surprise you to learn that hot tubs actually help to prevent you from catching the cold or flu.
+It might surprise you that hot tubs help prevent you from catching a cold or flu.
 How?
-Well, sitting in warm, steamy water helps to clear your sinuses.
-The warmer temperatures also help to relax the muscles in your chest, and your lungs, helping you to clear your airways and breath more deeply.
+Sitting in warm, steamy water helps to clear your sinuses.
+The warmer temperatures also help relax the muscles in your chest and lungs, helping you clear your airways and breath more deeply.

-Now, the key to using the hot tub in the winter is that it helps to prevent you from catching a cold or the flu.
-If you already have a cold or flu, you shouldn’t use your hot tub.
-You should stay inside and rest!
-This is particularity true if you have a fever.
-Going into your hot tub in the winter while you have a fever can lead to dizziness and you could pass out.
+The key to using the hot tub in the winter is that it helps prevent you from catching a cold or the flu.
+You shouldn’t use your hot tub if you already have a cold or flu.
+Instead, you should stay inside and rest, especially if you have a fever.
+Going into your hot tub in the winter while you have a fever can lead to dizziness, and you could pass out.
+Not good!

 Relax and De-Stress

 When winter arrives, life doesn’t stop.
-This means that all of the stressors that affected you during the warmer months of the year continue to affect you during the winter.
-Things like your job, your kids, home repairs, and even the holiday season.
-All of these things (and more) can have an impact on the tension in your muscles and other related ailments.
-You’re just experiencing these stressors during a different season.
+This means that the stressors that affect you during the warmer months continue to affect you during the winter.
+Your job, kids, home repairs, and the holidays (hello, recitals, parties, and family gatherings!) all impact the tension in your muscles and cause other related ailments.

 Enjoy the Outdoors

-Head out to your hot tub for a relaxing soak and take in the splendour of winter without having to trek through the snow.
-You can sit back, close your eyes and listen to the quiet, without having to deal with the cold.
+Head out to your hot tub for a relaxing soak and take in winter’s splendor without suffering through the cold.
+You can sit back, close your eyes and enjoy the stillness.

 Socialize with Friends & Family

-Using the hot tub in the winter is also a nice chance to bond with friends, family and even your partner.
+Using the hot tub in the winter is an excellent chance to bond with friends and family.
 Instead of throwing an indoor gathering, consider extending the invitation for others to enjoy your backyard oasis.
 It helps to break up the winter blahs for you and those you invite.
 It also extends the use of your hot tub so that you’re not just using it for a few months each year.

 Winter Hot Tub Maintenance and Safety

-While we encourage you to use your hot tub in the winter to benefit from the relaxation and outdoors, it is important to remember safety and proper hot tub maintenance.
+While we encourage you to use your hot tub in the winter to benefit from the relaxation and outdoors, it’s important to remember safety and proper hot tub maintenance.
 The last thing you want to do is get hurt or damage your hot tub.

 Regular Maintenance is Still Required

-If you use your hot tub regularly during the winter months, you must continue to check the filter and water balance.
-This process does not change with the seasons.
-So, to completely enjoy your winter hot tub experience, be sure to stick to your regular maintenance schedule.
+If you use your hot tub regularly during winter, you must continue checking the filter and water balance.
+This process doesn’t change with the seasons.
+So, to thoroughly enjoy your winter hot tub experience, stick to your regular maintenance schedule.

 Watch that the Pipes Don’t Freeze

-The most critical thing to remember when it comes to using your hot tub in the winter is to keep it warm enough–even when you’re not using it–to prevent the pipes from freezing.
+The most critical thing to remember when using your hot tub in the winter is to keep it warm enough – even when you’re not using it – to prevent the pipes from freezing.
 If the hot tub pipes freeze, they will expand and damage your hot tub.
-Therefore, running your hot tub every hour is a key factor to enjoying your winter hot tub experience.
+So keeping your water warm and cycling is critical to enjoying your winter hot tub experience.

 What’s Your Exit Plan?

-Investing in a thick, ankle length robe and outdoor slippers will help to keep you warm until you step into your hot tub.
-This is particularly key for people who have outdoor hot tubs that aren’t close to the house.
-The robe will come in handy again after you’re finished soaking.
-You want to stop those shivers in their tracks, as it will only make your muscles tense.
+Investing in a thick robe and outdoor slippers will keep you warm until you step into your hot tub.
+This is particularly important for people with hot tubs that aren’t close to the house.
+The robe will come in handy after you’re finished soaking.

 Enjoy Your Hot Tub!

 Hot tubs are an investment.
-If you can enjoy yours all year round, and get as much use as possible out of it, why not take the plunge?
-Who knows, you might find that the benefits of using your hot tub in the winter might completely change your mind about the season–and isn’t that worth taking the chance?
+However, if you can enjoy yours all year and get as much use as possible, why not take the plunge?
+Who knows, the benefits of using your hot tub in the winter might completely change your mind about winter, and isn’t that worth taking the chance?